Do You Know? There Are 33 Consumer Rights Worldwide!

 This right entitles the consumer interests.
 Even, the goals of United Nations Sustainable Development address the global challenges like poverty, inequality, environmental degradation etc.,

-Thus, basic needs like food, clothing, shelter, health, education and sanitation are essential for everyone.
-Therefore this rights empowers human welfare.
+Basic needs like food, clothing, shelter, health, education and sanitation are essential for everyone.
+This rights empowers human welfare.

 Note:- There are 8 Consumer Rights as per United Nations and UK.